Worms in your dog’s poop is a sure sign of parasite infestation. However, you won't always know of worm infestation from a dog's feces alone.

 Routine veterinary examinations of a dog's fecal matter is recommended to spot infestations before more severe symptoms manifest themselves.

 In the case of obvious visible symptoms of worm infestation in dogs (e.g. many worms in dog poop), it means the condition has already progressed to an advanced state, potentially causing extensive damage.

-If your dog has contracted worms, it’s likely that he has either come into contact with another afflicted animal, sniffed around in soil where an infected dog has relieved himself or been bitten by a flea or mosquito that is carrying the parasite.
-You need to seek veterinary treatment as soon as you spot worms in dog poop.
+If your dog has contracted worms, it’s likely that he has either come into contact with another afflicted animal, sniffed around in soil where an infected dog has relieved himself or they've been bitten by a flea or mosquito that is carrying the parasite.
+You'll need to seek veterinary treatment as soon as you spot worms in your dog's poop.

 Who's Most at Risk for Contracting Worms?

 All dogs of any breed, age or gender are in danger of developing a parasite infestation.
 Symptoms, however, will vary slightly.

 For example, puppies and senior dogs often suffer from a worse reaction to worms because their immune system is weaker and unable to fight off these intruders effectively.
 Studies have shown that seasons can affect this, too.

 There are no vaccines for worms in dogs, but there's deworming medicine and a special worm prevention routine that all dog owners must follow as part of essential healthcare.